 CONTINUING AFTER PLANNED MISSED INJECTIONS

 Unplanned Missed Injections

-If monthly injections are missed or delayed by more than 7 days and oral therapy has not been taken in the interim, clinically reassess the patient to determine if resumption of injection dosing remains appropriate.
+If monthly injections are missed or delayed by more than 7 days and oral therapy has not been taken in the interim, clinically reassess the patient to determine if resumption of injections remains appropriate.